-The most common way to provide a planned gift to help ensure NAF's future vitality and effectiveness is to include NAF in your will through a bequest.
-Other ways to help NAF plan for the future are to name NAF as the beneficiary of your retirement fund or your existing or new life insurance policy, or through life income gifts.
+The most common way to provide a planned gift to help ensure NAF’s future vitality and effectiveness is to include NAF in your will through a bequest.
+Other ways to help NAF plan for the future are to name NAF or the NAF Hotline Fund as the beneficiary of your retirement fund or your existing or new life insurance policy, or through life income gifts.

-Your attorney can easily revise your will or add an amendment to your existing will to include NAF.
-The language to accomplish your purpose may be a simple as: "I give the sum of $_____ (or____% of the value of my estate) to the National Abortion Federation, now or formerly at 1660 L Street, NW, Suite 450, Washington, DC 20036."
+Your attorney can easily revise your will or add an amendment to your existing will to include NAF or the NAF Hotline Fund.
+The language to accomplish your purpose may be a simple as: “I give the sum of $_____ (or____% of the value of my estate) to the National Abortion Federation, now or formerly at 1090 Vermont Avenue, NW, Suite 1000, Washington, DC 20005.”

 As your attorney will advise, you may arrange a gift of a specific amount, a percentage, or a portion of the residual of your estate; or you may bequeath real estate or personal property to NAF.
 Please let us know if you have included NAF in your will to help us plan for the future.

 Life Insurance and Retirement Plans